 MADISON TECHNOLOGIES, INC. TO SELL COMPANY OWNED AND OPERATED TV STATIONS

-SALE WILL CONTINUE REPOSITIONING MADISON FOR CONTENT FOCUS AND BUILDOUT OF THE BLOCKCHAIN.TV NETWORK

-/EIN News/ -- NEW YORK, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Madison Technologies, Inc., (OTC: MDEX) (the “Company”) today announced the signing of non-binding letters of intent to sell both KNLA/KNET- CD Los Angeles and KVVV-LD Houston.
+NEW YORK, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Madison Technologies, Inc., MDEX (the "Company") today announced the signing of non-binding letters of intent to sell both KNLA/KNET- CD Los Angeles and KVVV-LD Houston.
 While terms were not disclosed, the company indicated that the sales prices were higher than the 2022 acquisition prices with all net proceeds to be used to pay down debt the company incurred when making the acquisitions.
-The sales mark Madison’s ongoing push into television production as it greenlights plans to offer unique content for its Network and Streaming service, BLOCKCHAIN.TV.
+The sales mark Madison's ongoing push into television production as it greenlights plans to offer unique content for its Network and Streaming service, BLOCKCHAIN.TV.

 BLOCKCHAIN.TV ("BCTV") is a broadcast and streaming network that focuses on everything Blockchain, including crypto, nft, web 3 and metaverse and the thriving youth culture it inspires.
 It will be seen across the country and globally on most all platforms including broadcast and cable television, all social media avenues and of course ultimately streaming on the company's website and app, live 24/7 and on demand.
 BCTV plans to air original content as well as content from third parties with an anticipated launch in late first quarter early second 2023.